slang-legacy/webgrader-fixed/README.md

 Since webgrader really sucks at presenting data (and makes it look like all those meaningless formative assignments are actually important), I hacked together a quick chrome plugin to fix those ugly webgrader reports.
 The basic goal is to show what projects actually matter, how close you are to getting a higher grade (FYI: a 3.50 is the same as a 3.74, the school cuts off any extra points), how your grade is mapped to a GPA, and to make it easier to view scores (making good and bad grades very obvious).

+#how to use

+Since I really don't feel like paying the fee to host this extension on the Chrome Web Store, you will need to install it manually.
+But don't worry, it's still pretty easy to do.
+Just download the file [here](https://github.com/downloads/slang800/webgrader-fixed/webgrader-fixed.crx), open [this link](chrome://chrome/extensions/), then drag `webgrader-fixed.crx` on to the Extensions page to install it.

-To view your grades with webgrader-fixed, install this plugin and then go to the "detailed" report, in webgrader, for the class you want to view.
+To view your grades with webgrader-fixed, go to the "detailed" report, in webgrader, for the class you want to view.
 The page will be automatically converted into a sortable, graphical representation of your grades.

+#notes

 If you are viewing an AP class, your GPA is increased by 1 point (so long as your grade is not below a ____), but your letter grade remains the same.